 Last Updated: 14 November, 2023

-In Java, there are two types of modifiers: access modifiers and non-access modifiers.
-In the tutorial, we will learn about Java access modifiers, their types, and their uses in programs.
+Access modifiers and non-access modifiers are the two types of modifiers in Java.
+In the tutorial, we are going to discuss all about Java access modifiers, their types, and uses in Java programs.

 Access modifiers are used to control the accessibility or visibility of variables, methods, constructors, classes, and interfaces within a program.